Trade Security In Singapore

 Traders also have the duty to provide information on property and financial transactions belonging to terrorist and acts of terrorism-financing under Sections 8 and 10 of the Terrorism (Suppression of Financing) Act 2002 to the Police or to do so via a STR.
 Failure to do so may constitute a criminal offence.

-Traders may refer to the red flag indicators for Zero-GST warehouse licensees here to detect and file a STR with the STRO.
+Traders may refer to the Trade-Based Money Laundering risk indicators to detect suspicious trade activities and file a STR with the STRO.